Skip to content

 Creating an External Plugin Package

 External plugins are standard Python packages that register tools via the primethink.tools entry-point group.
-The API discovers them automatically at startup — no code changes needed in the main repo.
+The main API discovers them automatically at startup — no code changes needed in the main repo.

-1. Scaffold the Package
+1. Scaffold the package

 ├── pyproject.toml